LeonMrBonnie/altv-os-interactions/README.md

 # Creating a new interaction

-You can create an interaction by using the exported function `createInteraction` or by calling the event `interactions:create`.
-Both take the same arguments:
+You can create an interaction by using the exported function `createInteraction`.

 | Parameter    | Type       | Description                                            |
 | ------------ | ---------- | ------------------------------------------------------ |